FATS2002/Practice/pythonday6.2.md

 def fun():
   pass
 ```
-*To escape from compilation time,you are gonna use the stmt called as "pass" stmt*
+*To escape from compilation time,you are gonna use the stmt called as "pass" stmt</br> solve all pattern programming questions*